-Since that time, we have engaged in countless outreach and applied research projects, helped launch new programs within UVM and the state at large, and developed a transdisciplinary, systems-based approach to addressing needs in Vermont's vibrant food system.
+Since that time, we have engaged in countless outreach and applied research projects, helped launch new programs within UVM and the extended community, and developed a cross-disciplinary, systems-based approach to addressing needs in Vermont's vibrant food system.
 We continue to research leading-edge practices and new approaches that help farmers and other food system stakeholders who are seeking profitability, incorporating environmentally regenerative practices, and addressing social and community-based food-related needs.
 We are a proud part of UVM Extension, and work in close collaboration with other Extension programs as well as many other colleagues on-campus and in the broader community.

 What Does the Center Mean by "Sustainability?"

 Many people talk about the three legs of sustainability as a way of describing the interconnectedness and necessary balance between the economic, environmental and social components of a viable food system.
 Recently, colleagues have added a fourth element, education, to describe the need for knowledge to be shared today, and passed down to future generations.
 Because our work has shown us the value of these approaches, we work towards practices that:

 - Address economic needs.
 Economic sustainability means that farmers are able to be fairly compensated for their work.

 - Assure care for the environment.
 For example, environmentally sustainable practices tend to build healthy soil, promote water quality, reduce energy use, and/or promote health and biodiversity among plants and wildlife.

 - Provide for recreational, social, intellectual or spiritual needs of those engaged in food systems work, support community needs and connections, and/or address social justice issues.

 - Ensure that information and knowledge are shared broadly with all with an interest in improving our food system